bfayejones/bfayejones.github.io/_posts/2020-6-2-keeping-keybase-access.markdown

 ## Further resources

-I tried to distill the most important bits of https://book.keybase.io/account for a new user, but the full page there is valuable reading regardless.
+I tried to distill the most important bits the [Account|https://book.keybase.io/account] chapter of the keybase book, without overloading with too many technical details.
+But all of the information there is good further reading for anyone curious.